elB4RTO/craplog-GUI/README.md

 <br>
 <br>
 Differently from the other versions, this version of CRAPLOG will store statistics depending on the date of the single lines, to give more imporance to times and to analyze/backtrack statistics more easily.<br>
-Be aware that parsing the same logs twice will lead to altered statistics, since log-files usage is not tracked.<br>
+Be aware that log-files usage is not tracked, be careful of not parsing the same logs twice, which will lead to altered statistics.<br>
 <br>
 <img src="https://github.com/elB4RTO/CRAPLOG/blob/main/crapshots/java2.png">
 <br>